ITPUG/www.itpug.org/README.md

 ## Local development

-1. Install Jekyll and bundler gems
+1. Install Jekyll and the bundle

 ```
 gem install jekyll bundler
+bundle install
 ```

 2. Build the site and make it available on a local server